microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

 The following are required to complete this hands-on lab:

-- A key for the Project Wollongong API.
-If you haven't already, [subscribe to Project Wollongong](https://labs.cognitive.microsoft.com/en-us/project-wollongong).
+- A key for the Project Local Insights API.
+If you haven't already, [subscribe to Project Local Insights](https://labs.cognitive.microsoft.com/en-us/project-local-insights).
 - Your favorite development environment for web applications.
 If you don't have one, try Microsoft Visual Studio Code, with [downloads for Windows, Linux, and Mac available here](https://code.visualstudio.com/download).

 <a name="Resources"></a>